biosustain/cobradb/README.md

-# cobradb
+# Cobradb

 Cobradb loads genome-scale metabolic models (GEMs) and genome annotations into a relational PostgreSQL database.
-It works both as an independent ETL pipeline that pipes data into [BiGGr Models](https://biggr.org) database, and as an installed package that does the same for [BiGGr Models](https://biggr.org).
+It works both as an independent ETL pipeline that pipes data into [BiGGr Models](https://biggr.org) database, and as an installed package providing ORM models that the
+[BiGGr Models](https://biggr.org) web app uses to query the database.

 ## What cobradb does as the ETL pipeline